 The title of "Docent" is well known nationally and has long been a recognized expression of scientific and pedagogical competence.
 The title provides by tradition 'venia docendi', that is 'the right to teach' and supervise at all levels at universities and university colleges, as well as to evaluate research and education.

 A docent at KI must have a doctoral degree and in addition considerably broadened and deepened her/his research and teaching expertise, as well as her/his leadership, development and collaboration skills.
 Furthermore, broad and deep knowledge and understanding within the subject area is required.
-The subject of the docent title should reflect the main scientific and pedagogical direction, and be named in accordance with the Swedish standard for classifying research subjects.
+The subject of the docent title should reflect the main scientific and pedagogical direction, and be named in accordance with the Swedish standard for classifying research subjects (only available in Swedish).

 Both rights and duties